SAP/ui5-webcomponents-react/packages/main/src/webComponents/Dialog/DialogDescription.md

 - header - Used to style the header of the component
 - content - Used to style the content of the component
 - footer - Used to style the footer of the component

+**Note:** When a `Bar` is used in the header or in the footer, you should remove the default dialog's paddings.
+For more information see the sample "Bar in Header/Footer".